 Line 15 starts ditaval flag processing for the <codeblock> element.
 "Ditaval" refers to a specific kind of file that contains instructions for including or excluding specific elements from the output based on the filtering attribute values assigned to the element.
-DITA filtering attributes include @product, @platform, @audience, @otherprops, and@ rev. So, for example, you could mark a certain paragraph as indicating that it's suitable only for Widget documentation.
-If you use the topic in a map meant for Gadget documentation, you can exclude that paragraph by applying a ditaval file that specifies to exclude all elements marked product="widget".
-Because the filtering attributes can apply to almost all DITA elements, the ditaval processing that is invoked at line 15 is used throughout the DITA OT plugins.
+DITA filtering attributes include @product, @platform, @audience, @otherprops, and @rev. So, for example, you could mark a certain paragraph as indication product="widget">indication product="widget"